libbytheoharis/receiptTracker/README.md

-### Prerequisites
+### How to Run

-* Written with Code::Blocks, but can be run on most IDEs.
+The program was written with Code::Blocks, but can be run on most IDEs.

 * Although the ReceiptImage class has some additional include headers...Since the actual image reader is not yet working, you will not need opencv or tesseract added to your local machine.